Effective Alternatives To Physical Punishment: The View From Psychoanalysis and Infant and Child Development

 Effective Alternatives to Physical Punishment

 These alternatives provide parents and other caregivers with a focus on child development.
-They present strategies which can lead to less violent behavior in children and adults, and they can help decrease the frustration and helplessness in parents which often lead to physical punishment.
+They present strategies that can lead to less violent behavior in children and adults, and they can help decrease the frustration and helplessness in parents, which often lead to physical punishment.

 b.
-Listening to the child - find out why he/she did or did not do something.
+Listening to the child—find out why they did or did not do something.

 3. Help the child label his or her feelings with words as early as possible.
 The nine inborn feelings (interest, enjoyment, surprise, distress, anger, fear, shame, disgust, and dissmell) should be labeled with words.
 This will facilitate tension regulation and aid the transition to more mature ways of handling emotion.